The katal (kat) is the SI-unit of catalytic activity of enzymes.

 Vice versa, with a given molar mass you may convert from mass units to molar units.

-Move the mouse over a unit to read its full name.
+Move the mouse over a unit or click on it to read its full name.

 Type the "reset" button to reset the calculation.

 Example: You want to convert 5 U (5 µmol/min) into katal.

 Type the value "5" into the corresponding field.

 After the next mouse click on any free space of the window or on the

 "calculate" button you can read the result

 When you now also type the molar mass of the substrate into the corresponding field,

 e.g..
 150 g/mol, you may read the values of the mass units after the next mouseclick (e.g. 750 µg/min).

 - There is no warranty for the calculation.
 Cactus2000 is not